markkod/kaggle-football-prediction/blog_post.md

 # Work that still needs to be done:

+- Data preprocessing steps mentioned above.
-We have yet to try out and think through the architecture of the neural network.
-In addition to that we have yet to do any pruning or hyperparameter optimization.
+- We have yet to try out and think through the architecture of the neural network. (e.g. the number of layers, dropout, etc. )
+- In addition to that we have yet to do hyperparameter optimization.

+# Questions that have arisen:
+- What causes the NN to "ignore" one class?
+During several runs of the neural network, we have seen it maybe predicts only a few (up to 5) draws but in most cases it predicts zeros.
+- Would making the labels into one-hot-encoded vectors help?
+- What causes the loss value to be exactly the same over several epochs?